-It also extracts an economic cost in premature deaths and disease to the tune of potentially trillions of dollars worldwide, an estimated $1.6 trillion in Europe alone.
+It also exacts an economic cost in premature deaths and disease to the tune of potentially trillions of dollars worldwide, an estimated $1.6 trillion in Europe alone.

-Ministers of health, city mayors, policymakers, scientists and civil society are expected at the conference to discuss these issues.
+Ministers of health, city mayors, policymakers, scientists and civil society are expected to discuss these issues at the conference.

-Read more: How air pollution is destroying our health
+Read more from the World Health Organization: How air pollution is destroying our health